Canberra Cavalry: 2014 to 2021

-In 2013-14, the Cavalry looked to go back-to-back and secure a second consecutive Claxton Shield and ABL Championship title.
+In 2013–14, the Cavalry looked to go back-to-back and secure a second consecutive Claxton Shield and ABL Championship title.
 The Cavs finished the regular season in third place in the league standings and qualified for the preliminary final against rivals Sydney Blue Sox.
 Canberra lost the first game against Sydney in the best of three preliminary final, but fought back and defeated the Blue Sox in the remaining two games to claim the series win.
 There was a controversial umpire call in the second game that gave the Cavalry the victory and a shot at the series win.
 Keon Broxton, Sydney outfielder, went 'berserk' when he was called out attempting to run to home base.

 Canberra come up against Perth Heat once more in the ABL Championship final series.
 However, unlike the previous season, Perth took the lead in the series, Canberra levelled before Perth won game three and took out the series and were crowned champions.
 The Cavs left one win short of their goal for the season.

 Between 2014–15 and 2017–18, Canberra made the playoffs twice.
-In 2015-16, the Cavs finished second in the league standings to qualify for the preliminary finals.
+In 2015–16, the Cavs finished second in the league standings to qualify for the preliminary finals.
 The Cavalry had the best attack in the league that season, averaging 5.71 runs per game across the 56-game season, however they had the league worst pitching statistics.
-In the preliminary final, Canberra came up against Adelaide Bite at home at MIT Ballpark, after ABL operations manager, Ben Foster, locked in the Canberra venue early for the series regardless of league positioning.
+In the preliminary final, Canberra came up against Adelaide Bite at home at Narrabundah, after ABL operations manager, Ben Foster, locked in the Canberra venue early for the series regardless of league positioning.
 A decision made due to the proximity of Australia Day and a desire to get ticket sales moving before then.
 The series went to three games, with the Canberrans forcing a deciding game, with a close 3–2 win, after losing the first game 6–4.
 The Cavs could not contain the Bite in the third crucial game however, and lost 9–2, in what was a comfortable win for Adelaide in the end.